chadcwilliams/EEG-GAN_CognitiveScience2023/README.md

 This study was a large undertaking and so the repository is quite dense.
 Here, we will break down each folder as a method of showing you our workflow.

 <b>Data</b>:
-- <b>Plotting Datasets</b>: This folder contains a few datafiles used for plotting.
+- <b>Full Datasets</b>: This folder contains the pre-split datafiles .
 - <b>Training Datasets</b>: This folder contains all 35 datasets used in GAN training and classification analyses.
 - <b>Validation and Test Datasets</b>: This folder contains the validation and test datasets that were used to determine performance on all classifications.
 - ```gansEEG_ExtractSampleSizeData.py```: This file is used to split the full training dataset into the 35 different datasets within the <b>Training Datasets</b> folder.